e-gov/GOVSSO/TechnicalSpecification.md

 4. GOVSSO validates the request.
     1. Verifies that an SSO session is still active for user agent.
     2. Verifies that the SSO session subject matches the subject in the received ID Token.
-   If all validations passed, GOVSSO responds with a new authorization code and a directive for the user agent to update SSO session cookie expiration to `currentTime + 15 minutes`.
+   If all validations passed, GOVSSO responds with a new authorization code and a directive for the user agent to update SSO session cookie expiration to `currentTime + N minutes`.
 5. User agent's background request is redirected back to client application's back-end server.
 6. Using the authorization code, client application's back-end server makes an ID Token request to GOVSSO.
 This is specified in [6.2 ID Token request](#62-id-token-request).
-GOVSSO responds with a new ID Token (whose `exp` is `currentTime + 15 minutes`).
+GOVSSO responds with a new ID Token (whose `exp` is `currentTime + N minutes`).
 7. Client application's back-end server stores new ID Token into its session storage and signals client application's UI that session update request succeeded and the next session update request should be scheduled at new ID Token's `exp` minus 2 minutes.

 ### 4.3 Logout process